New Report! Beyond Housing Stability: Understanding Tenant and Landlord Experiences and the Impact of ERA

-The End Rental Arrears to Stop Evictions (ERASE) project is a national effort by the National Low Income Housing Coalition (NLIHC) to ensure that the historic $46.6 billion in emergency rental assistance (ERA) enacted by Congress during the pandemic has reached the lowest-income and most marginalized renters for whom it was intended and that we build on the successes of the pandemic-era ERA program to develop permanent programs and broaden renter protections in the future.
+The End Rental Arrears to Stop Evictions (ERASE) project was a national effort by the National Low Income Housing Coalition (NLIHC) to ensure that the historic $46.5 billion in emergency rental assistance (ERA) enacted by Congress during the pandemic reached the lowest-income and most marginalized renters for whom it was intended.
+The project also sought to guarantee that the successes of the pandemic-era ERA program could be used to help develop permanent programs and broaden renter protections.

 Emergency Rental Assistance: The Path to a Permanent Program

-2021/2022 ERASE Cohort Summary.
-This document provides a summary of the 2021/2022 ERASE cohort projects and the impact of the ERASE Cohort in supporting emergency rental assistance implementation.
+This document provides a summary of the 2021/2022 ERASE cohort projects and the impact of the ERASE Cohort on emergency rental assistance implementation.

 ERASE Assessment

-Building off the ERASE Checklist, the ERASE Assessment provides is a survey designed to help understand the program features each ERA program is implementation.
-The ERASE Assessment can be helpful in guiding program improvement plans, local system change efforts, and in tracking progress in ERA implementation over time.
+This ERASE Assessment provides a survey designed to help understand the features of each ERA program.
+The assessment offers a helpful guide for program improvement plans, local system change efforts, and tracking progress in ERA implementation over time.